 Ohlalà! cinema in Barcelona

 The last edition of the Mon1er Long festival we co-founded in Istanbul took place in 2019.
 Recently settled in Barcelona, we discovered an exciting new French-language film festival, Ohalalà!, created in 2018 by Mélody Brechet-Gleizes and Ana-Belen Fernández.
-The next edition to follow from November 27 to December 3, 2024.
+The 6th and latest edition ran from November 27 to December 3, 2024.

 The Ohlala! festival presents films subtitled in Spanish or Catalan, with a selection of previously unreleased works presented at major international festivals.
 It has two sections: an official section of previously unreleased films, and a retrospective dedicated to a leading figure in French-language cinema.